 Additional Information and Forms Included in the Briefing Packet

-When a voucher becomes available, you will be invited to a “briefing”, where the program rules are explained, and the voucher is issued.
+When a voucher becomes available, you will be invited to a “briefing”, where the program rules are explained.
 A “Voucher Briefing” is required by the federal government before you can receive your voucher.
-A briefing lasts about one and a half hours and children are not permitted.
-Briefings are held in groups of 20 to 40 people.
+Completing a briefing can take about one and a half to two hours.
+It is recommended you have a quiet place to complete the briefing.

-Families arriving late to the briefing will not be allowed to attend the briefing.
 The briefing is a pre-set presentation including information the Housing Authority is required by federal regulations to cover.
-If you are late through no fault of your own, you will be notified of a future briefing date.
-If you miss two briefings, your voucher will be canceled and your name removed from the waiting list.
+If you are unable to complete the briefing by the due date you are given, through no fault of your own, you will be notified of a future briefing due date.
+If you miss two briefing due dates, your voucher will be canceled, and your name removed from the waiting list.

-Your Housing Choice Voucher is valid for sixty (60) calendar days.
-During the 60 days, you must find a suitable unit where the landlord is willing to participate in the program and you must submit a Request for Tenancy Approval (RTA) located in the briefing packet.
-(Note: only a sample RTA is available through this web site; an original RTA must be used to submit a unit for approval and can be obtained by calling 454-5977)
+Your Housing Choice Voucher is valid for at least sixty (60) calendar days.
+During this time, you must find a suitable unit where the landlord is willing to participate in the program and you must submit the Request for Tenancy Approval (RTA) you were provided after the Housing Authority received your signed voucher.
+(Note: only a sample RTA is available through this website; an original RTA must be used to submit a unit for approval and can be obtained by calling (831)454-5977)

 When you have found a unit you want to rent and the landlord is willing to participate in the Section 8 program, you must submit your Request for Tenancy Approval” (RTA).
 This form must be completed and signed by you and the landlord.
 If the RTA is complete and meets all requirements, the Housing Authority will schedule a Housing Quality Standards Inspection on the unit.
 You will be notified as quickly as possible as to the results of the inspection.
 If the unit passes inspection, you and your landlord will sign a lease (provided by landlord) and a Tenancy Addendum issued by the Housing Authority.
 The lease addendum will contain your portion of the rent.